 Omega-3-acid ethyl esters (Lovaza) reduce TG in patients with very high TG (>500 mg/dL).
-Several forms of omega-3 fatty acids are sold over-the-counter; however, the high concentration of EPA and DHA in a single capsule, low daily capsule count, and data from large clinical trials with the Lovaza formulation make it unique.
-185 In addition, omega-3-acid ethyl esters (Lovaza) does not increase the risk of rhabdomyolysis in combination with statins.
+Several forms of omega-3 fatty acids are sold over-the-counter; however, the high concentration of EPA and DHA in a single capsule, and low daily capsule count, with the Lovaza formulation make it unique.
+In addition, omega-3-acid ethyl esters (Lovaza) does not increase the risk of rhabdomvolvsis in combination with statins.